profchiso/Interswitch-assessment-fe/README.md

 Currently, two official plugins are available:

 - Clone the this repository
-- run `npm install` to install dependencies
+- Run `npm install` to install dependencies
+- setup the `.env` as seen in the env.example.txt file
-- run `npm run dev` to start the app
+- Run `npm run dev` to start the app